 You want to shoot the video or make use of presets available online.
-There are plenty of tools and platforms available online which offer technicality-free video creation environment.
+There are plenty of tools and platforms available online which offer a technicality-free video creation environment.
 Not only are most of these tools cost-effective, but they are also super quick and let you roll out at the speed of your thought.
-Some of these tools are free and some charge for their content and offering.
-Take a quick tour of them to assess your fit and style and narrow down to the one you will use.
+Some of these tools are free and some charge for their content and offers.
+Take a quick tour of them to assess your fit and style and narrow it down to the one you will use.

 Images, Logos, and Soundtrack

-Incorporate your logo and use of any specific images and soundtrack.
+Incorporate your logo and use any specific images and soundtrack.
 Plug them in accordance with your script and story guidelines.
 Remember to look carefully at any license you purchase or the distribution rights of the images and soundtracks you choose.

 Download, Share and Enjoy the Result

 Once you have plugged in the elements above, run through it all to see if you need any modifications and additions.
 Any thought you have missed to mention or any repeats you could remove.
-Test it for if it is catchy and fits in with your goals.
+Test it if it is catchy and fits in with your goals.
 Download in the format you wish to share with your audience and launch away.